 — Wendt Center Trainee

-Training For Professionals
+Training for Mental Health Professionals

 - Supporting Grieving and Traumatized Youth

-- Play Therapy Techniques with Grieving Children
+- Play Therapy Techniques with Grieving and Traumatized Children

 - Introduction to Play Therapy